Homemade Baked Potato Chips

 - When done, remove them from the baking sheet with a spatula.
 I like to stack them and place them on a serving platter.

 - The potatoes can be made with or without skin.
-If you choose to leave the skin on, make sure to scrub them thoroughly before slicing.
+If you choose to leave the skin on, make sure to scrub it thoroughly before slicing.

-- Slice the potatoes thinly as you can.
-The thinner the potatoes the crispier the chips will be.
-The thicker the potatoes the softer the baked slices will be.
+- Also, slice the potatoes as thinly as you can.
+The thinner the potatoes, the crispier the chips will be.
+The thicker the potatoes are, the softer the baked slices will be.

-- You can soak the potatoes in cold water.
+- And you can soak the potatoes in cold water.
 This helps remove the starch and makes them stick less.
-Make sure to drain them well and dry them thoroughly.
-I do not do this step I think as long as you keep the slices separate they bake perfectly.
+And make sure to drain them well and dry them thoroughly.
+I do not do this step.
+As long as you keep the slices separate, they bake perfectly.

 - Line the baking sheet with parchment paper or aluminum foil.
 I find parchment works better than aluminum foil.

-- Ideally, thin potatoes slices just get baked without the need to turn over.
-But, make sure to turn them over if necessary.
+- Ideally, thin potato slices just get baked without the need to turn over.
+But make sure to turn them over if necessary.

 A very pleasant day to you.
 You mentioned Olive oil when heated loses its health benefits and I agree with you but you recommended it in your recipe.
 It’s a bit confusing.